CONSTRUCTING A 1930's REGENERATIVE RECEIVER

 Overall I have been very pleased with the outcome of this project.
 It is very faithful to the original plan and I believe the receiver is performing as well as Grammer originally intended.
-I think that most amateurs in the early 30's would have been pleased to have had this receiver on their operating table ... it is easy to imagine a smile on their face as they tuned across the band at night.
+I think that most amateurs in the early 30's would have been delighted to have had this receiver on their operating table.

 **** Click here for a RECORDINGusing the new regen ... made on a noisy August evening on 40m CW ****